Introduction

 - Crops drying out repeatedly

-If you catch these signs early, you can often harvest something useful before the plant goes too far.
+If you catch these signs early, you can often still harvest something useful.

-Most summer vegetable mistakes come down to timing, water and stress.
+Most summer mistakes come down to timing, water and stress.
 Once you spot those patterns, it becomes much easier to adjust.
-Sow smaller batches, water more deeply, protect young plants, and harvest before crops run to seed.

 Keeping Succession Sowing Going Through Summer

-Succession sowing is what keeps a vegetable garden productive after the first flush of spring crops has finished.
+Succession sowing keeps a vegetable garden productive after the first flush of spring crops has finished.

 It is especially useful with quick crops such as: